tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 industrial IoT or telecommunication networks, where an attacker could compromise application traffic secrets after the initial handshake.

-Earlier versions of TLS supported renegotiation, a mechanism that allowed peers to establish new cryptographic parameters within an existing session.
+Earlier versions of TLS supported session renegotiation, a mechanism that allowed peers to establish new cryptographic parameters within an existing session.
+This included the ability to update the originally used long-term keys (certificates) with renewed credentials.
 However, due to security vulnerabilities, the renegotiation mechanism was modified via RFC 5746 and later removed entirely in TLS 1.3, leaving a gap in TLS's ability to refresh cryptographic material securely.

 This specification introduces an extended key update mechanism that supports forward secrecy, forcing attackers to continuously exfiltrate key material throughout the